 - Feelings of worthlessness, excessive or inappropriate guilt.

-- Having trouble concentrating, paying attention, being indecisive.
+- Having trouble concentrating, paying attention, and being indecisive.

 - Recurring thoughts of death, potentially including suicidal ideation, suicide attempts, or plans to complete suicide.*1